 Lemon balm is a useful natural remedy for high blood pressure.
-The leaves of this aromatic herb been used since ancient times for its soothing, calming properties, and can help to lower blood pressure.
+The leaves of this aromatic herb been used since ancient times for its soothing, calming properties, and can help to lower a high blood pressure.

 Lemon balm and high blood pressure